epfl-ada/ada-2023-project-teamcajare2023/README.md

 ## Proposed additional datasets

-IMDb ratings: IMDb (an acronym for Internet Movie Database) is an online database of information related to films, television series and more, where users can rate the films they watch from 1 to 10.
+**IMDb ratings**: IMDb (an acronym for Internet Movie Database) is an [online database](https://datasets.imdbws.com/) of information related to films, television series and more, where users can rate the films they watch from 1 to 10.
 We are mainly interested in the IMDb average score and number of votes per movie.
 The IMDb title basics and title ratings datasets have been found on IMDb (title.ratings.tsv and title.basics.tsv).

+**Oscar awards**: From a [kaggle dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) we use the list of films that were awared by the Academy Awards.
+These awards are an international recognition of excellence in cinematic achievements.
+The various category winners are awarded a copy of a golden statuette, commonly referred to by its nickname "Oscar".

+**Bechdel Test**: JEANNE DESCRIPTION

 ## Methods

-J'ai parcouru le cours et on peut faire:
+J'ai parcouru le cours et il faudrait essayer d'en placer certains dans le plan:
 - Vizalisation:
     - visualisation 2D avec des heatmaps
     - PCA